basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

 ```

-- same as pervious approach but with one loop,  we say that *c* is the shared part, *a* is exclusive part of list A and *b* is exclusive part of list B, then we can have one pointer that goes over a + c + b and the other that goes over b + c + a. then they will meet again at C
+- same as the previous approach but with one loop,  we say that *c* is the shared part, *a* is the exclusive part of list A and *b* is the exclusive part of list B, then we can have one pointer that goes over a + c + b and the other that goes over b + c + a. then they will meet again at C
 ```cpp
     ListNode *getIntersectionNode(ListNode *headA, ListNode *headB) {
         ListNode *pA = headA;